-\end{proposition} Let us stress that dimensional reduction is not continuous at $\theta=0$.
-For general four-manifolds, the Vafa-Witten equations and $\theta=0$ version of the Kapustin-Witten equations are not equivalent.
-From the perspective of the Haydys-Witten equations, it should be expected that there is a possibly non-trivial relation between solutions of these equations whenever the four-manifold admits a non-vanishing vector field.
-This is well-known for $W^4 = \R^4$, where the Vafa-Witten and $\theta=0$ Kapustin-Witten equations are equivalent by identifying $\phi = C dx^0 + B_{0i} dx^i$, but it has not yet been investigated for more general four-manifolds.
+\end{Proposition} Let us stress that dimensional reduction is not continuous at $\theta=0$.
+For general four-manifolds, the Vafa--Witten equations and $\theta=0$ version of the Kapustin--Witten equations are not equivalent.
+From the perspective of the Haydys--Witten equations, it should be expected that there is a possibly non-trivial relation between solutions of these equations whenever the four-manifold admits a non-vanishing vector field.
+This is well known for $W^4 = \R^4$, where the Vafa--Witten and $\theta=0$ Kapustin--Witten equations are equivalent by identifying $\phi = C {\rm d}x^0 + B_{0i} {\rm d}x^i$, but it has not yet been investigated for more general four-manifolds.